MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 ### Install the partitioning driver (optional)

 DDA gives hardware vendors the ability to provide a security mitigation driver with their devices.
 This driver isn't the same as the device driver installed in the guest VM.
 It's up to the hardware vendor's discretion to provide this driver.
-But if they do provide a driver, install it prior to dismounting the device from the host partition.
+But if they do provide a driver, install it before dismounting the device from the host partition.
 Reach out to the hardware vendor to see if they have a mitigation driver.

 If no partitioning driver is provided, during dismount you must use the `-Force` option to bypass the security warning.
 For more information about the security implications, see [Plan for Deploying Devices using Discrete Device Assignment](../plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md).